jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 ^ That's it!
 That's really the only major piece we have to take care of before RAC can officially release 3.0.
 It should be pretty soon now!

+^ Note that 3.0 may not contain Swift versions of our UIKit and AppKit extensionsupon release, since those can come later.
+However, if there's a particular one you want, please submit a pull request and we'd be happy to include it!

 ---

 # Contributors